-Ciruclarity and sustainability - these terms are used together and somewhat interchangeably, which is unfortunately confusing and dilutes the importance and value of the actions related to either one.
-This page provides an explanation of how these terms are used in this Toolbox, and why.
-Ciruclarity and sustainability are differentiated, but this is not to judge one as better than the other.
+Circularity and sustainability - these terms are used together and somewhat interchangeably, which is unfortunately confusing and dilutes the importance and value of the actions related to either one.
+This page provides an explanation of how these terms are used, and why.
+Circularity and sustainability are differentiated, but this is not to judge one as better than the other.
 The goal here is to communicate more explicitly how the two terms relate to each other, as well as to help new organizations see more clearly how and where they can be a part of the system.

 Consider Sustainability (capitalized) as an umbrella consisting of the vision set out by the Brundtland Report: "Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
 Any activity or process that strives to meet this vision has a place under this umbrella.

 Moving from vision to implementation, though, the space under the umbrella gets crowded.
 The practice of sustainability (not capitalized) is grounded in and focused on the biosphere – the left-hand side of the now-famous “butterfly diagram” presented by the Ellen MacArthur Foundation.
 It evolved from the fields of ecology and environmental science, which gave sustainability the holistic, systems-based view so crucial to successful programs in this space, but is also biased towards natural systems.
 Circular systems do exist here – such as the carbon cycle, nitrogen cycle, water cycle, or even full ecosystems - contributing to confusion around what should be considered “circular.”
 However, food, water, and other materials in this space will cycle regardless of what we do as a species.